Jagadish Chandra Bose: The Reluctant Scientist: Reception

 "Bose, much before Gandhi, had his own moment of ‘Satyagraha,’” said the Press Trust of India.
 “The book’s true worth lies in its exposition of Bose’s ‘inner life’," commented the Business Standard in a review of the book.
 “Sudipto Das bridges the gap between science writing and a broader readership to provide a very accessible story about one of the greatest sons of our nation," said the Firstpost.
 "Sir JC Bose is being resurrected, [...] book after book," observed The Tribune.
 "When the British found the idea of Indians engaging in science unacceptable, Bose stood firm, advocating that both Indian and Western science should progress together," said the Bangladeshi newspaper Daily Sun.
 "Das digs deep into Bose’s life to demystify the 'Boseian' myth," reported financialsamachar.com.

 Scroll.in published an excerpt from the book with the title, "From the biography: When Jagadish Chandra Bose’s father put his young son under an ex-pirate’s care."
 ThePrint published another excerpt with the comment, "Sudipto... delves into the life of a reluctant, forgotten physicist."
 It had an ambiguous title, though: "JC Bose didn’t invent the radio.
 But Bengalis think he did, way before Marconi."

-Criticism

-Some readers critique factual liberties in the book in the form of creative licence.
-Academics wish for more scientific references.
+Some readers have critiqued factual liberties in the book in the form of creative licence, and some academics have criticized a dearth of scientific references.